abelozer/cisco-hints/ios-xr/object-group.md

 This is convenient when you have to repeat some ACEs many times.

-> **Attention**: There's a known defect [CSCur28806](https://bst.cloudapps.cisco.com/bugsearch/bug/CSCur28806/).
+> **Warning** There's a known defect [CSCur28806](https://bst.cloudapps.cisco.com/bugsearch/bug/CSCur28806/).
 Host ACE in object-group matches _any_.
 As a workaround use /32 subnet entry.
 Also SMU is available for many releases.
 Current recommended IOS XR 5.3.4 has integrated fix.

 > **Note**: From Release 4.3.1, object group is only supported on ASR 9000 Enhanced Ethernet Line Card (aka Typhoon) and newer Tomahawk.
 Do not use object-groups on Trident LCs.